TokyoExpress/kickstarter-analysis/README.md

 We began by generating scatter matrixes and heatmaps to give us an idea of which variables were most likely to prove useful in the model.
 And because we were careless, we realized that we forgot to remove Launch Time because it was heavily intertwined with Start Month, as shown below in the scatter matrix.

 ![](https://imgur.com/ONWAYQR.png)

+This graph may look pretty daunting but what we're really after is just any obvious patterns on the plots.
+Patterns between the x variables indicate a multicollinearity issue, while patterns between an x and the y variable indicate a possible trend to look into.
+And it looked like there weren't really any of those, so
 ![](https://imgur.com/6KLe9v2.png)

 ## Machine Learning